qianyingwu/qianyingwu.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Qianying's home on web!
+Welcome to my home on web!

-Qianying is currently a PhD student in at [Nanoheat Lab](hhttps://nanoheat.stanford.edu), supervised by Professor Ken Goodson.
+I am currently a PhD student in at [Nanoheat Lab](hhttps://nanoheat.stanford.edu), advised by Professor Ken Goodson.

+In my space time, I can be found swimming in the pool or cooking at home :)